We take life for granted when we should be focused on achieving our life goals.

 Without seeing these steps in reverse, it’s hard to grasp the order required.

-Reverse engineering your ideal life follows the same logic.
+Reverse engineering your ideal life therefore follows the same logic.

 Your decisions for tomorrow and why they matter with your life goals.